 We use Git for revision control.
-The latest development is happening in the 'master' branch.
-Our git repository is hosted on github, and can be checked out with git clone git://github.com/tarantool/tarantool.git # anonymous read-only access
+The latest development is happening in the default branch (currently 2.0).
+Our git repository is hosted on github, and can be checked out with git clone git://github.com/tarantool/tarantool.git (anonymous read-only access).